TV buying guide

 If you know what you need but like to shop on recommendations, here are some customer favourites for you:

 This depends on where your TV will be placed, what you're using it for and how many people will be watching it.
 The screen size is measured diagonally, from corner to corner.
 If your TV is going into a particular space, pay attention to the measurements of the whole TV, which are listed in the product description.

-Most TVs now include full HD (high definition) and LED (light-emitting diode) technology as a standard.
-These models will enhance brightness, offer crisp picture quality and create more realistic images for TV, films or gaming.
+Most modern TVs feature full HD (high definition) and LED (light-emitting diode) technology, providing enhanced brightness, crisp picture quality, and realistic images - ideal for smaller screens and budget-savvy buyers.